THIS DATE IN HISTORY: Sept. 10

 1987: Lou Lamoriello, named president of the New Jersey Devils on April 30, prepares to put his own stamp on the team by adding the responsibilities of general manager.

->

-> The move is a surprise to many because Lamoriello, 43, has spent his career in college hockey as the coach and athletic director at Providence College.
+The move is a surprise to many because Lamoriello, 43, has spent his career in college hockey as the coach and athletic director at Providence.
 The previous GM, Max McNab, is named an executive vice president.

->

-> Lamoriello says he has no plans to change coaches, leaving Doug Carpenter in charge.
-But he and the Devils staff waste little time before making their first trade, acquiring forward Patrik Sundstrom from the Vancouver Canucks for forward Greg Adams and goaltender Kirk McLean five days later.
+Lamoriello says he has no plans to change coaches and leaves Doug Carpenter in charge.
+But five days after he takes the GM job, the Devils acquire forward Patrik Sundstrom in a trade with the Vancouver Canucks for forward Greg Adams and goaltender Kirk McLean.

->

-> Lamoriello runs the Devils until 2015, building teams that win the Stanley Cup in 1995, 2000 and 2003.
+Lamoriello runs the Devils until 2015, building teams that win the Stanley Cup in 1995, 2000 and 2003.

 1943: The Toronto Maple Leafs obtain the rights to 17-year-old center Ted Kennedy from the Montreal Canadiens for the rights to defenseman Frank Eddolls.
 Kennedy, nicknamed "Teeder," spends his entire NHL career with the Maple Leafs, helping them become the NHL first modern-era dynasty by winning the Stanley Cup in 1945, 1947, 1948, 1949 and 1951.
 He's inducted into the Hockey Hall of Fame in 1966 and in 2017 is named one of the 100 Greatest NHL Players.